jinwuxia/ENRE/readme.md

 ## 2) Set up Python environment

 ENRE contains Python scripts located in *TypeExtractor* for *--from-type* option.

-You should install [Python](https://www.python.org/) in your local environment, at least **Python 3.8**version.
+You should install [Python](https://www.python.org/) in your local environment, at least **Python 3.8** version.

-*TypeExtractor* also requires several third-party libraries listed in *requirements.txt*.
+*TypeExtractor* also requires several third-party tools listed in *requirements.txt*.

-You can install these Python libraries by running the following command.
+You can install them by running the following command.

 ```sh
 pip install -r requirements.txt
 ```

+Why needs at least **Python 3.8**?
+The Python code in ENRE use Python [ast library](https://docs.python.org/3/library/ast.html) to find locations of objects, and some attributes (i.e., *end_lineno*,*end_col_offset*) of *ast.node* are only supported in Python3.8 and later.

 # Usage
 ## 1) Prepare the executable jar